Alberto Ablondi

 Alberto Ablondi (18 December 1924 – 21 August 2010) was the Catholic bishop of the Diocese of Livorno, Italy.

 Biography

 Born in Milan, Italy, Ablondi was ordained to the priesthood on 31 May 1947.
 On 9 August 1966, Ablondi was appointed auxiliary bishop of the Livorno Diocese and was ordained on 1 October 1966.
 On 7 September 1970, he was appointed coadjutor bishop of the diocese succeeding on 26 September 1970.
 He retired on 9 December 2000.

+During his lifetime he was accused of being a Freemason, a hypothesis denied by the person concerned.
+On the occasion of his funeral, the Grand Orient of Italy expressed its condolences for a man with whom it had travelled 'the path of dialogue and friendship'.